Respectful University

 Policy

-The University is committed to creating and maintaining an inclusive and respectful environment in which all members of the University community can live, work, teach, research, learn, and study, and otherwise participate in activities connected to the University in a collegial environment of mutual respect, free of discrimination and harassment.
+The University is committed to creating and maintaining a Safe and Respectful Environment in which all members of the University community can live, work, teach, research, learn, and study, and otherwise participate in activities connected to the University in a collegial environment of mutual respect, free of Harassment and Discrimination, and Prohibited Relationships.

 Harassment and Discrimination are, fundamentally, a selective denial of the basic human right to be treated with dignity and respect.
 The University expects all members of the University community to abide by this policy in connection with all University matters.
-The University will not tolerate or condone discrimination and/or harassment, and will take all reasonably practicable steps to prevent this type of behaviour and to stop it if it occurs.
+The University will not tolerate or condone Harassment and Discrimination and will take all reasonable practicable steps to prevent this type of behaviour and to stop it if it occurs.

 The University is committed to:

-• ensuring that those who report incidents of Discrimination or Harassment are given the opportunity to be heard and are supported (including the provision of and/or referral to counselling and medical care, and the provision of appropriate and reasonable academic and other accommodation).
+a. ensuring that those who report incidents of Discrimination, Harassment or Prohibited Relationships are given the opportunity to be heard and are supported (including the provision of and/or referral to counselling and medical care, and the provision of appropriate and reasonable academic and other accommodation).
 They will be treated with compassion, dignity and respect throughout the process of disclosure and institutional response;

-• ensuring that people who have reported Discrimination or Harassment can choose culturally relevant processes in regards to alternative resolution and the continuum of recovery - for example, traditional Indigenous-centered approaches;
+c. ensuring that people who have reported Harassment, Discrimination or a Prohibited Relationship can choose culturally relevant processes in regards to alternative resolution and the continuum of recovery - for example, traditional Indigenous-centered approaches;

-• addressing Discrimination and Harassment through the Office of the Coordinator, Respectful University Services including by:
+d. addressing Harassment, Discrimination and Prohibited Relationships through the Office of Respectful University Services by:

 • prevention and awareness education, training and programming for faculty, staff and students; and

-• providing information to the University community about Discrimination and Harassment on campus through the coordinated collection and reporting of data while maintaining confidentiality.
+• providing information to the University community about Harassment, Discrimination and Prohibited Relationships on campus through the coordinated collection and reporting of data while maintaining confidentiality.

-• ensuring natural justice and procedural fairness for Respondents during the investigation and adjudication process.
+e. ensuring natural justice and procedural fairness for Respondents during the investigation process.

-The University will act promptly and efficiently to deal with conduct in breach of this policy.
-It will endeavour to ensure that individuals who believe that they have been subjected to Harassment or Discrimination are able to express concerns and register complaints without fear of retaliation or reprisal.
+The University will act promptly and efficiently to deal with conduct in breach of this Policy.
+It will endeavour to ensure that individuals who believe that they have been subjected to Harassment, Discrimination or a Prohibited Relationship are able to express concerns and register complaints without fear of retaliation or reprisal.
 The University will exercise care to protect and respect the rights of both the complainant and the respondent.

-If third parties invited to the University engage or participate in the harassment of an employee and/or student, the University may have limited ability to investigate or control their conduct.
-However, the University shall take reasonably practicable action to stop or reduce the risk to its employees/students of being harassed by third parties.
+If third parties invited to the University engage or participate in the harassment of, or discrimination towards, an employee and/or student, the University may have limited ability to investigate or control their conduct.
+However, the University shall take reasonably practicable actions to stop or reduce the risk to its employees/students of being harassed, or discriminated against, by third parties.

-Allegations of Harassment or Discrimination arising during co-op placements, internships, fieldwork, or practica shall be dealt with cooperatively between the University and the applicable agency according to University policy and procedures governing such placements.
+Allegations of Harassment, Discrimination or a Prohibited Relationship arising during co-op placements, internships, fieldwork or practica shall be dealt with cooperatively between the University and the applicable agency according to University policy and procedures governing such placements.

 Examples of Harassment